gferhpc/supercomputing.tue.nl/docs/documentation/datasets.md

 ## Getting access to restricted datasets

 Some datasets and models are not accessible by default on the Umbrella Cluster, because they require explicit acceptance of a license or agreeing to a terms of use on the website of the dataset or model provider.
 Or, the dataset is provided a company that has put restrictions on the dataset's use.
-To be able to legally provide you access to these datasets, we employ the following access models:
+To ensure *legal* access to datasets, we employ the following access models:

 - <a name="free">Free:</a> you can use the dataset **free of cost**, but you still need to adhere to its **license terms** and/or **terms of use**!
 By using such a dataset you are agreeing to its license.
 - <a name="poa">POA:</a> proof of authorization (POA) needed.
 You can use the dataset after providing a proof of authorization, for example a screenshot of an e-mail of the dataset owner/provider in which they give you access.
 - <a name="dmp">DMP:</a> data management plan (DMP) needed.
 You can use the dataset after providing a data management plan.

 If you would like to access a restricted datasets or model on the Umbrella Cluster, please contact the system administrators and provide the required information.
+If the information you provide is sufficient, we will give you access to the dataset.
+For legal reasons we will record this process in TOPdesk.

 Even if access to a datasets is not restricted, it usually still has a license and a terms of conduct.
 By using the dataset or model you are agreeing to both the license and the terms of conduct.